CodeTanzania/majifix-service-group/CONTRIBUTING.md

 We will do our best to keep the [`master` branch](https://github.com/CodeTanzania/majifix-service-group/tree/master) in good shape, with tests passing at all times.

-If you send a pull request, please do it against the [`master` branch](https://github.com/CodeTanzania/majifix-service-group/tree/master).
+If you send a pull request, please do it against the [`develop` branch](https://github.com/CodeTanzania/majifix-service-group/tree/develop).

 ## Semantic Versioning